NoahLE/Developer-Notes/environment/github.md

-# Setting up for using Github
+# Creating and adding an SSH to Github

 1. If you would like to use an existing key, check the .ssh directory (skip step 2 if this is the case)